shienasnow/moomins/README.md

 │   └── nuke/                   # Nuke pipeline for shot work
 ├── sourceimages                # Collection of source images (PNG) └── create_desktop_file.py      # Execution file

+## Required Packages
+The list of external packages required to run this API is described in requirements.txt.

+"pip install -r requirements.txt"
+You can install the required libraries with the above commands.